-Costs of construction of our homes have varied significantly over the past two years.
-Supply chain issues primarily originating from the COVID-19 pandemic are showing signs of easing.
-Products previously back ordered or at higher than normal prices have begun to normalize and we have generally been able to obtain more favorable terms and conditions for contracted supplies and labor.
-While specific products are still difficult to procure at times, we expect to manage this challenge by partnering with suppliers that can dedicate their attention and products to us, expanding our operational forecasts to assist in making purchase orders with sufficient lead time, using standard size products that are interchangeable, and holding select products on hand to ensure availability.
-We believe these steps will allow us to stabilize our cycle time from beginning construction on a home to final delivery to the homebuyer.
+While specific products are still occasionally difficult to procure, we expect to continue managing this challenge by partnering with suppliers that can dedicate their attention and products to us, expanding our operational forecasts to assist in making purchase orders with sufficient lead time, using standard size products that are interchangeable, and holding select products on hand to ensure availability.
+As some of the supply chain issues described above began to abate, we were able to be more strategic in the contracts we enter into and the vendors we use.
+We saw improvements in our cycle time during 2023 from beginning construction on a home to final delivery to the homebuyer.
+We believe these steps will allow us to continue to shorten our construction cycle time.

-Rising interest rates have put downward pressure on demand due to decreased affordability for many potential homebuyers across the nation.
-We have seen cancellations rise over the last two quarters primarily as a result of increasing interest rates.
-We continue to monitor mortgage interest rates but are unsure of the length and magnitude of any future interest rate increases by the Federal Reserve which ultimately drive these rates.
-We believe our customers generally understand the market and the current interest rate environment.
-This has led us respond to the current market by focusing sales and marketing efforts on addressing affordability and interest rates as well as providing certain purchase incentives, subject to managing our inventory levels in the market.
-While we do manage certain marketing programs nationwide, the majority of incentives we offer are specific and tailored to each community's circumstances.
-We regularly perform stress tests on our backlog to identify homebuyers that are most likely to cancel sales contracts without intervention due to higher costs from rising interest rates.
-Additionally, we have partnered with NFM Lending as a preferred lender and monitor the credit worthiness of our homebuyers to ensure as many of our sales lead to successful home deliveries as possible.
-In July 2022, we entered into a licensing agreement with NFM Lending wherein it will provide mortgage services under the name Landsea Mortgage.
+Increased interest rates have put downward pressure on demand due to decreased affordability for many potential homebuyers across the nation.
+Challenges to affordability negatively impacted our absorption and cancellation rates, particularly in the second half of 2022 and the first quarter of 2023.
+During 2023, both metrics stabilized to a large extent, however continued inflation and interest rate increases, and the potential for future increases, continued to cause affordability concerns and market uncertainty.
+These concerns continued to cause challenges across the homebuilding industry throughout 2023.
+Although we currently expect mortgage interest rates to decrease in 2024, there can be no assurance as to the timing and magnitude of future federal funds rate changes by the Federal Reserve.
+These rate changes ultimately drive mortgage interest rates and can significantly influence our absorption and cancellation rates.
+In light of these expectations, we are focusing our sales and marketing efforts on addressing affordability and interest rates as well as providing purchase incentives, subject to managing our inventory levels in the market.
+We manage certain nationwide marketing programs, however a majority of incentives we offer are specifically tailored to the circumstances of each community.
+We regularly perform stress tests on our backlog to identify homebuyers that are most likely to cancel their sales contracts, without intervention, due to higher costs from rising interest rates.
+Additionally, through a licensing agreement, we partnered with NFM Lending as a preferred lender to provide mortgage services under the name Landsea Mortgage.
+In connection with this arrangement, we have focused pace and absorption, but these additional discounts and incentives have lowered revenue and gross margins.
+We continue to monitor the credit worthiness of our homebuyers with NFM Lending with the objective of converting as many of our sales as possible into successful home deliveries.